The WayVine Crew

 Zachary Wilson, Founder of Wilson Vineyard and Wilson Winery, wholeheartedly believes in those words.
 He is a different breed of working man.
 Zach jumped into the industry at age 20 while attending Pennsylvania State University for Agricultural Business.
 He instantly found his love and passion and has yet to look back.
 Growing up on the farm, Zach has followed in his father’s footsteps with an unbelievable work ethic.
 Anything less than perfection will not suffice at Wilson Vineyard.
 From the time the vine roots hits the soil, to when you are enjoying a glass of Wilson’s wine, Zach strives to make his product better.
 Take a trip to Wilson Vineyard and you will be awestruck with what Zach has created, even at the vineyard’s early, embryonic stage.
 Zach keeps himself busy, always planning for what’s next, all the while never sacrificing quality.
 In the rare chance you catch Zach during his down time, take advantage of his never-ending knowledge and passion for his product.
 Or you could always just sit back and let him serenade you on the piano as you enjoy a glass of Wilson Vineyard’s finest.

-James Wilson, Co-Owner
+James Wilson, Grape Wrangler

-The younger brother of Zach, James Wilson, graduated from Pennsylvania State University with a degree in Agriculture.
+The younger brother of Zach, James Wilson, graduated from the Pennsylvania State University with a degree in Agriculture.
 Over the years working with his older brother, James has realized his passion for the Vineyard way of life.
 Working side by side, the brothers dedicate themselves to the business, the quality of their product, and most importantly, their customers.
 James lives a modest lifestyle and brings a relaxing atmosphere to their winery.
 James’s no shirt, no shoes atmosphere when entangled by the summer work months in the vineyard, is a reflection of that laid back atmosphere.
 With a superior product that would normally be reserved for a sophisticated and refined audience, the Wilsons are able to keep a strong family ambience.
 Making sure every customer feels at home when enjoying Wilson Wines is James’s primary intention.
 He says, “When you come to our Vineyard, its our goal for you to see and feel the passion we have for our product and brand.
 Obsessing over the smallest of details keeps our Vineyard in pristine condition which, in turn, allows us to produce an unbelievable wine.”
 Don’t be surprised when visiting if James either persuades you into helping prune the vines or to enjoy just one more glass of wine.
 “When purchasing our product, you are receiving not only the best wine Southeast Pennsylvania has to offer, but a lifelong relationship with the family,” James says.
 “I want everyone to hear our story and more importantly, be apart of it”.

 Nancy Wilson, Sales